SJT1988/CIS_17B_Final_Project/README.md

 # CIS_17B_Final_Project

-# Major Update 11/10/19
+# Major Update 11/14/19

 Repo updated.
 Unnecessary files removed, untangled and then deleted old repos (sorry for the confusion).

 We are using the design method and base engine layed out by **Carl Birch** on the YouTube channel [**Let's Make Games**](https://www.youtube.com/user/creaper/about).

-As of this update I have finished video **#19** (Scrolling Map & Press ESC to Quit).
+As of this update I have finished video **#21** (Asset Manager + Projectiles).
 The scrolling map part is not implemented, I skipped most of the [short] video.
-This project is the result of at least 3 hours of tutorials so far.
+This project is the result of about 4-5 hours of tutorials and various deviations.
-I have uploaded my version of the project with necessary (mostly trivial) differences so far.
-This is the folder **BirchEngine_Mod** and I think we should stick with this.
+I have uploaded my version of the project with necessary differences.
+There is currently a bug to sort out that is preventing the projectile image from being seen.

 ## So What Does This Thing Do?